faq3.jpg

 Adult's Behaviors

-There are many reasons why someone might seek out sexualized images of children.
-This content is called child sexual abuse material (CSAM), and it was once referred to as child pornography.
-Not everyone realizes that CSAM is harmful and illegal.
-They may not realize that they are watching a crime.
+There many reasons why people may look at what is now referred to as child sexual abuse material (CSAM), once called child pornography.
+Not everyone who looks at CSAM has a primary sexual attraction to children, although for some this is the case.
+And, not everyone realizes that CSAM is harmful and illegal.
+They may not realize that they are watching a crime and that, by doing so, are committing a crime themselves.

-Some people view CSAM because of their own history of trauma or abuse.
-They may feel that viewing CSAM is a way for them to understand what they experienced.
+Some people may look at CSAM because of their own history of trauma or abuse.
+They may feel that this is a way for them to understand what they went through.

-And still others may watch CSAM when they are under the influence of drugs and/or alcohol, or have a psychiatric disability that prevents understanding their own harmful behavior, or as a response to other extreme stressors in their lives.
-These are not rationales for their behavior, but rather ways to help us recognize that there are many different reasons why any individual views CSAM.
+And some others may watch CSAM when they are using drugs and/or alcohol, or have a psychiatric condition that prevents them from understanding their own harmful behavior.
+While others may watch it because of other extreme stressors in their lives.

 Getting Help

-If you are recognizing any warning signs in an adult’s online behaviors, or know someone who has shared that they struggle with watching illegal content there are steps you can take to help them find specialized help and support to make safe decisions online.
+If you are recognizing any warning signs in your own or another adult’s online behaviors, or know someone who has shared that they struggle with watching illegal content there are steps you can take to help them find specialized help and support to make safe decisions online.

 Learn More